 Riding E-Scooters in Switzerland: The Most Important Rules

 An e-scooter lets you get around flexibly and in an eco-friendly way.
-To help you navigate traffic safely, here are the key points regarding riding, equipment, and what’s allowed.
+To help you navigate traffic safely, here are the most important points about riding, equipment, and what’s allowed.
 These guidelines apply to Switzerland.
 If you’re traveling abroad with your scooter, please check the local rules in advance—they can vary significantly.

 Where are you allowed to ride an e-scooter?